nonieKely/nonieKely/README.md

 >
 > L1 at HEI and CNTEMAD
 >
-> 90% sincerity , ambivert
+> 90% sincerity , ambivert , Serious when it's necessary
 >
 > Favorite foods : Cassava , tacos and "mofo akondro"
 >